toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/custom-uiview-subclass-from-a-xib-file/index.md

 title: Custom UIView subclass from a xib file
 description: Do you want to learn how to load a xib file to create a custom view object?
 Well, this UIKit tutorial is just for you written in Swift.
 publication: 2018-10-16 16:20:00
-tags: UIKit, iOS
+tags:
+    - uikit
+    - ios
 authors:
     - tibor-bodecs
 ---